How To Write A Paragraph For Kids: A Complete Guide

 Adding Supporting Details

 Incorporate three to five supporting details that strengthen or explain your topic sentence.
-These can include facts, examples like dolphins using tools for hunting or anecdotes about interactions between dolphins and humans.
+These can include facts, examples like dolphins using tools for hunting, or anecdotes about interactions between dolphins and humans.
 Each detail should directly relate back to your main idea, ensuring they enhance understanding rather than detracting from it.

 Concluding the Paragraph